JonathanMCarter/GoogleSheetsTwineHarlowe/README.md

 ## F.A.Q
 > Can I use this code in my project?

-Of-course, all I ask is that you abide the licence on this repo and provide credit/attribution where necessary.
+Of-course, all I ask is that you abide by the licence on this repo and provide credit/attribution where necessary.

 > Can you edit this for my game?